Nebulae

 horsehead nebula

-Dark nebulae are simply dense areas of gas and dust that block out any light coming from behind.
+Dark nebulae are dense areas of gas and dust that block out any light coming from behind.
 They are often seen in conjunction with emission or reflection nebulae.
 Very large dark nebulae can often be seen with the naked eye as dark patches against the brighter areas of the Milky Way.
 The famous Horsehead Nebula (pictured left) is a dark nebula.

 Reflection Nebulae